How To Grow Strawberry Plants

 Wait until the berries are fully red before harvesting.

 Strawberries stop ripening once the fruit is picked.
-Simply pinch through the stalks with a fingernail or cut with sterilised scissors.
+Simply pinch through the stalks with a fingernail or cut with scissors.
 Unwashed strawberries can be kept for a few days in the fridge.

 Common Strawberry plant problems